blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 // For microseconds timings from 1 microsecond up to 10 seconds (50 buckets).

-BASE_EXPORT void UmaHistogramMicrosecondsTimes(const std::string& name,
+BASE_EXPORT void UmaHistogramMicrosecondsTimes(std::string_view name,

 TimeDelta sample);

-// For recording memory related histograms.
+// For recording memory-related histograms.

-BASE_EXPORT void UmaHistogramMemoryKB(const char* name, int sample);
+BASE_EXPORT void UmaHistogramMemoryKB(std::string_view name, int sample);

-BASE_EXPORT void UmaHistogramMemoryMB(const char* name, int sample);
+BASE_EXPORT void UmaHistogramMemoryMB(std::string_view name, int sample);

-BASE_EXPORT void UmaHistogramMemoryLargeMB(const std::string& name, int sample);
+BASE_EXPORT void UmaHistogramMemoryLargeMB(std::string_view name, int sample);

 // For recording sparse histograms.